 Matters are often not as straightforward as first thought.
 There can be trusts contained in a Will or other complications with an Estate that people do not realise at the start.
 It is important that timely expert advice and assistance is sought at the start so as to avoid any mistakes being made.

 We offer two options for Executors.
 We can obtain the Grant of Probate for you for a fixed fee or we can apply for the grant and administer the Estate which is charged based on the amount of time it takes for the work to be completed.
 The two options and the associated costs are outlined below.
 There are the costs of your legal adviser doing the work for you, VAT and "disbursements".
 Disbursements are costs related to your matter that are payable to third parties, such as court fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

-We do offer a 30 minute meeting with a legal adviser to establish which option is best for you and to give you a bespoke estimate at no cost to you.
+We do offer where we are not appointed as Executors under the Will, a 30 minute meeting with a legal adviser to establish which option is best for you and to give you a bespoke estimate at no cost to you.
 No advice is provided during this meeting but it may be useful if you do not know how much legal assistance you need.
 This meeting comes with no obligation to instruct us.

 Grant of Probate only

 This includes assessing the assets and liabilities of the Estate, completing the necessary Inheritance Tax Summary forms and then applying to the court for the grant of probate.

 Disbursements are noted in italics

 Full Administration of the Estate